RAKWireless/rakwireless-docs/docs/Product-Categories/WisLink/RAK2247/Quickstart/README.md

 Again, the values are just an example.
 Remember to do this for all 3 files in step 4.

-5. Change the `global_conf.json` that will be copied during instalaton by replacing the `global_conf.eu_863_870.json` in the end of the (install.sh file)[https://github.com/RAKWireless/rak_common_for_gateway/blob/master/lora/rak2247_usb/install.sh] to one of those inside `/global_conf` or a custom one. (**EU868 is the default**)
+5. Change the `global_conf.json` that will be copied during installation by replacing the `global_conf.eu_863_870.json` in the end of the (install.sh file)[https://github.com/RAKWireless/rak_common_for_gateway/blob/master/lora/rak2247_usb/install.sh] to one of those inside `/global_conf` or a custom one. (**EU868 is the default**)
 ```sh
 cp global_conf/global_conf.eu_863_870.json $INSTALL_DIR/packet_forwarder/lora_pkt_fwd/global_conf.json
 ```

 :::tip 📝 NOTE:
- You may also coment the line below so the TTN address doen't get replaced by localhost.
+ You may also comment on the line below so the TTN address doesn't get replaced by localhost.
 :::
 ```sh
 # sed -i "s/^.*server_address.*$/\t\"server_address\": \"127.0.0.1\",/" $INSTALL_DIR/packet_forwarder/lora_pkt_fwd/global_conf.json
 ```

-6. If you are using the RAK2247 in a board that have diferent pinout than the RAK2247 Pi Hat, replace the `SX1301_RESET_BCM_PIN` in the `rak_common_for_gateway/lora/start.sh` to the corresponding RESET pin.
+6. If you are using the RAK2247 in a board that has a different pinout than the RAK2247 Pi Hat, replace the `SX1301_RESET_BCM_PIN` in the `rak_common_for_gateway/lora/start.sh` to the corresponding RESET pin.
 ```sh
 # Reset iC880a PIN
 SX1301_RESET_BCM_PIN=<YOUR_RESET_PIN_HERE>
 ```
 :::tip 📝 NOTE:
- If you want to have your Gateway_ID automaticaly update when running your package fowarder, uncoment and change the line `#./update_gwid.sh ./local_conf.json` in the same file (start.sh) to `./update_gwid.sh ./global_conf.json`.
+ If you want to have your Gateway_ID automatically update when running your package forwarder, uncomment and change the line `#./update_gwid.sh ./local_conf.json` in the same file (start.sh) to `./update_gwid.sh ./global_conf.json`.
 :::

 7. **Add** the following lines of code at the end of “**install.sh**” file: ( In addition to inserting the name of the interface from the previous step)